 Since I’m crazy for turtles, Hubs had a friend hand paint the brass desk bell with sea turtles for me.
 He’s always full of surprises!

 Window boxes are a favourite upcycle of mine.
 The green one you see below was re-stained with an aniline dye that complements the colour of the Blue Mountain jug you saw earlier and my sea turtle bell.
 Hubs and I were married in the Fall so the pictures you see below are from our wedding.
 It’s a subtle way to bring wedding pictures into the mix without displaying them on the wall.

 Again, I’m bringing in fresh greenery with air plants!
 You’ll see the concrete lighbulb in an upcoming Birdz of a Feather craft post.

 My frog comes in from the garden to hibernate with me in my craft studio.
 That’s where I love to spend my time creating when the weather turns blustery and cold.
 The letter ‘S’ turned on its side, is the third letter and last red letter we use in our Fall decor.

 In the Fall, I swap out my white light fixtures for these vintage green enamel shades.

 That bottle green is a small addition to the space, but it’s definitely a colour I think of when I think of Fall.

 And the bottle green goes so well with the vintage steno chair!

 Well, that wraps up our Fall home decor and home tour for now!
-Hopefully we’ll have some Fall decorating ideas for outside the home soon too!
-Speaking of decorating outside, don’t forget to enter our Cutting Edge Stencils giveaway to win a free stencil valued up to $50 (U.S. & Canadian residents only)!
+Hopefully we’ll have some Fall decorating ideas for outside the home soon too, like this milk can decor project.
+Or check out our Craft Ideas for Autumn.

 Next on the Tour